kvb2univpitt/saml-sp/README.md

 Note that `<IMAGE ID>` is the ID of the docker image.
 In this example, it's ***02df60f9f54d***.

 ## Run SAML Service Provider (SP)
+This requires OpenJKD 11 and Apache Maven installed.
 Download and extract the source code to a folder.
 Go to the folder and execute the following command:
 ```
 ./mvnw spring-boot:run
 ```